How to Uninstall Node.js from Your System

 sudo rm -rf /usr/local/bin/node

 sudo rm -rf ~/.npm ~/.nvm ~/.node3.
-Check and Remove Environment Variables
+Clean Shell Configuration

 node -v

-If installed via apt, run:
+If installed via APT:

 sudo apt-get remove --purge nodejs